-In this section you will find resources relevant to perioperative care, from CPOC's partners and relevant third-party organisations.
+In this section you will find resources relevant to perioperative care, from CPOC's partners and stakeholders.

-CPOC works with its partners, stakeholders and third party organisations to ensure we provide a wealth of up to date resources in perioperative care and sign post where necessary.
+CPOC works with its partners and stakeholders to ensure we provide a wealth of up to date resources in perioperative care and sign post where necessary.